31 Relationship Habits That You Think Are Loving, but Are Actually Dangerous

 Venting to your friends about your partner

 “If you’re constantly ear polluting your friends with your relationship drama, chances are you know something isn’t right and you’re seeking validation.
 You are avoiding dealing with the issues with the person who is creating them.” – Clarissa Silva, behavioral scientist, researcher, and author.
-Watch out for these signs that show you talk about your relationship too much.

 Spending lots of money to make the other over